augustominaya/augustominaya-devops_test/README.md

 * **QA_sg.** Module to create the security group.
 * **app_test.sh,** script called from jenkins to create QA test instance.

-#### 3- jenkins_install: contains the terraform code to build the jenkins instance, ansible for the configuration of all dependencies, some scripts and the Jenkins file that we will execute in the pipeline.

-Subfolders and their content:

-* **ansible_jenkins.** Ansible's playbook to configure and install dependencies on the server.
-* **script.** Start, stop and terminate Jenkins instance from shell script by command line.
-* **terraform_jenkins.** Terraform code to create the jenkins instance.
-* **Jenkinsfile.** The steps to execute the pipeline are defined.

-#### 4- packer_img.
+#### 3- packer_img.
 It contains the files necessary to provision the server and create the image with the new version of the code.

 Subfolders and their content: